 Only the Tower of Hercules (1st century A.D.) in A Coruña, Spain, and Kõpu Lighthouse (1531), on an island called Hiiumaa, Estonia, are older.

-Because there was already a much older structure on this location present it wasn’t a completely newly built lighthouse.
+Because there was already a much older structure at this location present it wasn’t a completely newly built lighthouse.
 The current lighthouse was simply built on top of the ruins of the medieval version that was destroyed during a battle between the Genovese and the French.

 4. It’s still one of the tallest lighthouses in the world today